 A wristwatch is a ubiquitous article of daily use.
-The potential market for such an item is significant.
-Imagine the target group is 300 million strong.
+The potential market for it is significant.
+Let us assume the target audience size is 300 million.

-Market penetration is the number of people who wear a watch (30 million) versus the total target group (300 million).
-Expressed in the form of a percentage, Wristwatches have a market penetration of 10%.
+The formula for market penetration is the number of people who wear a watch (30 million) versus the total target group (300 million).
+When expressed in the form of a percentage, wristwatches have a market penetration of 10%.

-Market penetration is the set of activities pursued by companies and businesses that increase the market share* of a specific product or service.
+Market penetration is a set of activities pursued by companies and businesses that increase the market share* of a specific product or service.